It’s been a long time coming.

 A third-party cookie is not a first-party cookie

-However, even though these cookies originate from your site, you must still obtain consent from each visitor before these scripts are allowed to place cookies on their browsers, especially for cookies not essential to the website’s functionality.
+These cookies can be defined as first-party or third-party, but regardless of this distinction you must still obtain consent from each visitor before the scripts are allowed to place cookies on the users’ browsers, unless the cookies are strictly essential for the website’s core functionality.

-Third-party cookies, on the other hand, gain access to your visitors’ browsers through external services embedded in your site, such as:
+Also note that third-party cookies can come into play through indirect measures.
+They can get access to your visitors’ browsers through external services embedded on your site, such as:

-• An embedded YouTube video,
+- An embedded YouTube video,

-• A social media widget,
+- A social media widget,

-• Google Maps,
+- Google Maps,

-• An ad widget from an ad display network.
+- An ad widget from an ad display network.

-These external elements place cookies on your visitor’s browser for their own purposes, such as tracking across multiple sites for targeted advertising, which you might not have been aware of when you decided to include such services.
+These external elements can place cookies on your visitor’s browser for their own purposes, such as tracking across multiple sites for targeted advertising, which you might not have been aware of when you decided to include such services.

-Getting a CMP is a good way for you to get a map of what services you have activated on your website so you can consider what you would like to keep and what you need to adjust.
-When placing a service on a website, like, for example, the Facebook pixel, it is essential that you calibrate that service so it does not set cookies that you do not want it to—regardless of whether they can be defined as first-party or third-party.
+Please note, that when placing a service on a website, like, for example, the Facebook pixel, it is essential that you calibrate that service so it does not set cookies that you do not want it to—regardless of whether they can be defined as first-party or third-party.

 Ok, so with this clarified.
 Let’s get back to the deprecation of the third-party cookie and what is intended to “take its place.”